Emanuel Swedenborg: Scientific studies and spiritual reflections in the 1730s

-In 1735, in Leipzig, he published a three-volume work, Opera philosophica et mineralis ("Philosophical and mineralogical works") in which he tried to conjoin philosophy and metallurgy.
+In 1735, in Leipzig, he published a three-volume work, Opera Philosophica et Mineralia (Philosophical and Mineralogical Works), in which he tried to conjoin philosophy and metallurgy.
 The work was mainly appreciated for its chapters on the analysis of the smelting of iron and copper, and it was the work that gave Swedenborg his international reputation.
-The same year, he also published the small manuscript de Infinito ("On the Infinite") in which he attempted to explain how the finite is related to the infinite and how the soul is connected to the body.
+The same year, he also published the small manuscript De Infinito ("On the Infinite") in which he attempted to explain how the finite is related to the infinite and how the soul is connected to the body.
 It was the first manuscript in which he touched upon such matters.
 He knew that it might clash with established theologies since he presented the view that the soul is based on material substances.
 He also conducted dedicated studies of the fashionable philosophers of the time such as John Locke, Christian von Wolff, Gottfried Wilhelm Leibniz, and Descartes and earlier thinkers such as Plato, Aristotle, Plotinus and Augustine of Hippo.

+Swedenborg was a critic of slavery.
+He was the first prominent Swede to condemn slavery.

 In 1743, at the age of 55, Swedenborg requested a leave of absence to go abroad.
 His purpose was to gather source material for Regnum animale (The Animal Kingdom, or Kingdom of Life), a subject on which books were not readily available in Sweden.
 The aim of the book was to explain the soul from an anatomical point of view.
 He had planned to produce a total of 17 volumes.